ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 ## Code Explanation
 The source code is organized to follow maven and gradle conventions: src/main/java or src/test/java...

-The SOAP service is defined in the class inventory.ws.DALService and uses [JAXWS](docs/jaxws.md) annotations to define the service and the operations.
+The SOAP service is defined in the class inventory.ws.DALService and uses [JAXWS](docs/jaxws.md) annotations to define the service and the operations exposed as part of the unique application WSDL.
 ```
 @WebService
 public class DALService {